inivekin/abosa/abosa.typ

-where I retread the steps I made, an random walk regenerates tae be waylaid by next cascade o tandem load an counterweight.
+where I retread the steps I made, an random walk regenerates tae be waylaid by next cascade o tandem load an counterweights.
 ```]

 #colbreak()